An autocovariance-based learning framework for high-dimensional functional time series

-There exist several challenges in the theoretical analysis of the proposed autocovariance-based learning framework for high-dimensional functional time series gathering challenges of non-asymptotics \cite[]{Bwainwright2019} and infinite-dimensionality with serial dependence \cite[]{jirak2016}.
-First, our proposed second step is applied to the estimated basis coefficients rather than the true coefficients to produce block sparse estimates whereas the conventional sparse estimation is applied directly to observed data.
+Our theoretical development stands at the intersection between high-dimensional statistics and functional time series, facing several challenges due to non-asymptotics and infinite-dimensionality with serial dependence.
+Firstly, in the proposed second step we deal with the estimated basis coefficients to produce block sparse estimates whereas the conventional sparse estimation is applied directly to observed data.
 Accounting for such approximation is a major undertaking.
-Second, under a high-dimensional and serially dependent setting, it is essential to develop non-asymptotic theory that seeks to provide probabilistic bounds on relevant estimated terms as a function of $n,$ $p$ and the truncated dimension under our autocovariance-based dimension reduction framework.
-Third, compared with non-functional data, the infinite-dimensional nature of functional data leads to the additional theoretical complexity that arises from specifying the block structure and controlling the bias terms formed by truncation errors in our dimension reduction step.
+Secondly, under a high-dimensional and dependent setting, it is essential to develop non-asymptotic error bounds on the relevant estimated terms as a function of $n,$ $p$ and the truncated dimension, and to assess how the serial dependence affects non-asymptotic results.
+Thirdly, compared to non-functional data, the infinite-dimensional nature of functional data leads to the additional theoretical complexity that arises from specifying the block structure and controlling bias terms formed by truncation errors from the dimension reduction step.

-The main contribution of our paper is fourfold. \begin{enumerate} \item[1.]
-Our autocovariance-based learning framework can address the error contamination model in (\ref{error.model}) in the presence of infinite-dimensional signal curve dynamics with the addition of `genuinely functional' white noise.
-It makes the good use of the serial correlation information in our estimation, which is most relevant in the context of time series modelling.
+The main contribution of our paper is three-fold. \begin{enumerate} \item[1.]
+Our autocovariance-based learning framework can address the error contamination model (\ref{error.model}) in the presence of infinite-dimensional signal curve dynamics with the addition of `genuinely functional' noise.
+It makes the good use of the serial correlation information, which is the most relevant in the context of time series modelling.

 \item[2.]
-To provide theoretical guarantees for the first and third steps and to verify imposed conditions in the second step, we rely on functional stability measures \cite[]{guo2020,fang2020} to characterize the effect of serial dependence and investigate non-asymptotic properties of relevant estimated terms under the autocovariance-based dimension reduction framework we consider.
+To provide theoretical guarantees for the first and the third steps and to verify imposed high-level regularity conditions in the second step, we establish useful non-asymptotic error bounds on the relevant estimated terms under the autocovariance-based dimension reduction framework.